ryanechternacht/yardstick-web/README.md

 # install dependencies
 $ npm install

-# serve with hot reload at localhost:3000
+# serve with hot reload at localhost:4000 using a static self-contained dataset
 $ npm run dev-static
 ```